zinefer/zinefer.github.com/content/posts/manage-a-docker-container-on-an-ubuntu-vm-using-just-cloud-init/index.md

 There are times when you might want to host a [Docker](https://www.docker.com/) container but a [managed app service](https://azure.microsoft.com/en-us/services/app-service/) isn't sufficient and a full blown [Kubernetes](https://kubernetes.io/) cluster would be overkill.

 For a situation like this, hosting the container on a standard [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) could be just the solution.
-It's an extremely easy and lightweight solution to bootstrapping the virtual machine with [Cloud-Init](https://cloud-init.io/) which might normally be done with a tool like [Ansible](https://www.ansible.com/) or [Chef](https://www.chef.io/).
+It's an extremely easy and lightweight to bootstrap the virtual machine with [Cloud-Init](https://cloud-init.io/) which might normally be done with a tool like [Ansible](https://www.ansible.com/) or [Chef](https://www.chef.io/).

 <hr/>
 <br/>